pikatoste/test.sh/README.md

   start_test <short test description>
   ```

-  Defines the start of a test (and the end of the previous test) in inline mode.
-In managed mode,
+  Set the test description of the current test.
+The test description is displayed in the main output and should
-  sets the test description of the current test function.
-The test description is displayed in the
+  be a single line of text.
+In inline mode, defines the start of a test (and the end of the previous test).
-  main output and should be single line of text.
+  In managed mode, sets the test description of the current test function.

 * setup_test_suite